WIRES, Whistlebrook Integrated Regulatory Submissions

 There are of course serious risks associated with poor or non COREP compliance:

-All firms regulated under BIPRU (Banks, Building Societies and Investment Firms) will need to comply with the COREP regulatory standards.
-The EU Commission has set an implementation date of the 1 January 2014, although this could be postponed to 1 July 2014, for the UK financial services sector.
+All firms regulated under BIPRU, Banks, Building Societies and Investment Firms, will need to comply with the COREP regulatory standards.
+The EU Commission has set an implementation date of the 31st December 2012 for the UK financial services market.
+Therefore solutions need to be in place in advance of the implementation date.

-Following several enquiries from existing Whistlebrook clients, Whistlebrook investigated the feasibility of producing a COREP solution in time for the implementation deadline.
+Following several enquiries from existing Whistlebrook clients, Whistlebrook investigated the feasibility of producing a COREP solution in time for the implementation deadline of the 31st December2012.

 Whistlebrook is probably best known in the financial services sector for ALFI, Analytics for Financial Institution.
 ALFI® gives retail banks, building societies, investment banks and other financial institutions a central, interactive solution for collating and analysing vital management information.